 - At the beginning of a strenuous exercise program or after travelling to a warmer climate, the intensity and duration of exercise should be limited initially and then gradually increased during a period of 10-14 days to accomplish acclimatisation to the heat.
 When such a period is not available, the length of time for participants during practice and competition should be curtailed.

-- Before prolonged physical activity, the child should be well-hydrated.
+- Before prolonged physical activity, (i.e >1hour) the child should be well-hydrated.
 During the activity, periodic drinking should be enforced (e.g. each 20 minutes 150ml of cold tap water or a flavoured salted beverage (such as a sports drink) for a child weighing 40Kgs and 250mls for an adolescent weighing 60Kg, even if the child does not fell thirsty.
 Weighing before and after training sessions can verify hydration status.

 - Clothing should be light-coloured and light weight and limited to one layer of absorbent material to facilitate evaporation of sweat.

-Preferred type of fluids
+Preferred fluids

-In New Zealand there has been concern about the unnecessary use of soft drinks, smart drinks and cordials that contain excess sugar.
+In New Zealand there has been concern about the unnecessary use of soft drinks, energy drinks and cordials that contain excess sugar.
 (10-12%).
 This not only corrodes teeth and contributes to obesity but drinks that are too concentrated in sugar will not be digested rapidly enough, releasing glucose to the working muscle.
 The ideal sports drink should have the following characteristics:

 - Have an appealing taste: – grape, lime and lemon are the most popular with athletes.

-- Contain 6-7% carbohydrate level for optimal fluid absorption and energy provision.
+- Contain 5-8% carbohydrate level for optimal fluid absorption and energy provision.

 - Not be too cold if drinking a large volume to prevent gastric upset.